filimapatrick/my-cv/index.md

   **💻 Projects.**

  ___

+  💻**Restaurant Applications**

+ + With React.js and the Redux library for state management, I created a [restaurant](https://628a95c763d6b21cda541df3--courageous-cascaron-aa8ddf.netlify.app/) page.
+This page allows you to explore available meal by category and order available meals.

  💻**Movie Application**

 + Built a [movie](https://627bc24d3f081c14701a9486--regal-bonbon-8701fd.netlify.app/) app with React.js, Redux for state management, and  redux toolkit for the API request.
 This program gives you access to thousands of movies at your leisure.